-Currently, I am opening a Montessori program in the Rosslyn Farms Community Center.
 The community has a rich history of supporting education as it once had a grade school in this location.
 This beautiful, historic building is now the home of Evergreen Montessori.
 It is with great pleasure that I continue my journey as a Montessori educator.

 As a Montessori educator, I believe the Montessori method is a way of learning that speaks to all individuals universally.
 In my educational experience, I have found that children and young adults respond very well to the Montessori method as it increases their interest in learning, allows them the freedom to explore in a safe environment, and helps them develop into life-long learners.